Can WD 40 Remove Stains from Wood Furniture?

 To use this chemical, you are asked to use protective clothing such as gloves, as mentioned earlier, as contact with bare skin can have side effects such as irritation or rash.

 It is easier to spray the chemical very well on the rusted area.
 After spraying it, please do not rush to wipe it off.
 Leave it for about ten minutes for the best results.
 Doing this gives the chemical ample time to get rid of the rust.
 After leaving it for ten minutes, you can wipe it off with a cleaning cloth.
 One of the advantages of this chemical is that it can also act as a protector against rust.
-It can be applied to an area that individual wishes to keep free from rust.
+It can be applied to an area that an individual wishes to keep free from rust.

 Areas that you should never use WD 40 on